Kunal-deve1oper/phishing_url_detection_using_ml/README.md

 Using machine learning to detect Phishing url

-Random Forest Classifier accuracy of 96.8%
+Random Forest Classifier accuracy of 95%

-Kernel SVM accuracy of 96.2%
+Kernel SVM accuracy of 93.6%

-K nearest neighbour accuracy of 94%
+K nearest neighbour accuracy of 93%

+Naive Bayse Accuracy of 76.7%